COVID-19 Financial Assistance for Students

 The Coronavirus Aid, Relief and Economic Security (CARES) Act was passed by Congress and signed into law to provide economic relief from COVID-19.
 One section of the CARES Act established the Higher Education Emergency Relief fund and sent money to schools to use for emergency financial aid grants to students for expenses related to the disruption of campus operations due to the pandemic.

 This federal program allocates $21.76 million to WSU, and of that allocation, $10.884 million is to be awarded to students who are experiencing financial hardship because of the campus disruption in operations due to the coronavirus.
 The other half of the funds to be used by the institution will help cover the cost related to operational disruptions caused by COVID-19.

 How long will CARES Act funds be available?

 Remaining CARES funding will be awarded for the fall 2020 term, through the Emergency Fund Request Process.

 Who is eligible for CARES Act and Student Emergency funding?

-To be eligible for CARES Act funding, a student must have a FAFSA on file, meet federal eligibility requirements to receive financial aid, meet Satisfactory Academic Progress, and be enrolled in at least ½ time Spring or Summer 2020 term classes.
+To be eligible for CARES Act funding, a student must have a FAFSA on file, meet federal eligibility requirements to receive financial aid, meet Satisfactory Academic Progress, and be enrolled in at least ½ time for Fall 2020 term classes.